Skip to main content

 Who can access version control?

-Version control is currently available for Enterprise and Trial plans.
+Version control is currently available for Enterprise, Team, and Trial plans.

 How many versions can I save?